Speech on Religious Tolerance

 We are usually born into following a religion due to the geographical area and traditions we or our families originate from.
 There are many benefits of living peacefully in cities with people of other religions.
 The roots of people of different religions often originate from different corners of the world.
 They bring with them interesting knowledge of different customs, cuisine and general knowledge.

-See Also: Speech on Independence Day of India
+See Also: Speech on Love

 Eating a Pakistani dinner at my Muslim friend Adil’s house, situated in a dominant British, Christian city – it should be said, was always a highlight of my week.
 Myself and Christian friends were always offered a warm familial welcome.
 Incredible, spicy Pakistan fare was always put before us and even fostered my love of cooking in the future.